 Timers: Timers are used to measure specific time intervals.
-But in electrical engineering terms the timers are also referred as counters often.
-Timer is a component which is extensively used in different embedded systems.
-Timers are used to keep a record of time for different events occurring in the embedded systems.
-Timer is simpler binary counter which is configured in a circuit or a system as per the need to count the pulses in the system.
+But in electrical engineering terms, timers are also referred to as counters often.
+The timer is a component which is extensively used in different embedded systems.
+They are used to keep a record of time for different events occurring in the embedded systems.
+The timer is a simpler binary counter which is configured in a circuit or a system as per the need to count the pulses in the system.
 The value of the timer is automatically set to zero once it is at its maximum value.
 Once the maximum value for the timer is reached, an interrupt is generated with an overflow flag.
-Timer can be used to measure the time elapsed or the external events occurring for specific time interval.
-Timers are used to maintain the operation of the embedded system in sync with the clock.
-The clock can be external clock or the system clock.
+The timer can be used to measure the time elapsed or the external events occurring for a specific time interval.
+They are used to maintain the operation of the embedded system in sync with the clock.
+The clock can be an external clock or the system clock.
 Timers are used for various applications in circuits or embedded systems such as to generate baud rates, measuring time generating delays and many more.
 The loop iterating methodologies are very difficult and they can iterate the loops in the system for a specific range of cycles.
 For the iteration of loops perfectly and systematically timer/counters are used.
-The timers are very easy to be program instead of different programming practices for loop iterations.
-The timer counts the peripheral clock cycles or it can count the clock cycles of externally supplied clock.
+The timer is very easy to be program instead of different programming practices for loop iterations.
+The timer counts the peripheral clock cycles or it can count the clock cycles of the externally supplied clock.
 Clock pulses can be also generated with the help of timers which is also called the Baud Rate of the serial communication.

 Types of Timers:

 There are two main categories in which timers are classified: